| History In

 down in the Netherlands.

-and arrived in Denmark by joining the Danish military
+and joined the Danish military

-service.
+service?
 Michael Bregnsbo, associate professor, Ph.D.

 at the Odense University explains: 'The Danish army